Andrés Bonifacio: Marriages

 Bonifacio's first wife, Mónica (surname unknown), was his neighbor in Palomar, Tondo.
 She died of leprosy and they had no recorded children.

-In 1892, Bonifacio, a 29-year-old widower, met the 18-year-old Gregoria de Jesús through his friend Teodoro Plata, who was her cousin.
+In 1892, Bonifacio, then a 29-year-old widower, met the 18-year-old Gregoria de Jesús through his friend Teodoro Plata, who was her cousin.
 Gregoria, nicknamed “Oriang”, was the daughter of a prominent citizen and landowner from Caloocan.
-Her parents initially disapproved of their relationship for Bonifacio was a Freemason, and the movement was at odds with the Catholic Church.
+Her parents initially disapproved of their relationship for Bonifacio was a Freemason, the movement being at odds with the Catholic Church.
 They eventually acquiesced, and Andrés and Gregoria were married in a Catholic ceremony at Binondo Church in March 1893 or 1894.
 The couple were married later that day in separate Katipunan rites at a friend's house in Santa Cruz, Manila.

 They had one son, Andrés, in early 1896 who died of smallpox in his infancy.

 Early political activism

 In 1892, Bonifacio became one of the founding members of José Rizal's La Liga Filipina, an organization that called for political reforms in Spain's colonial government of the Philippines.
 However, La Liga disbanded after only one meeting, for Rizal was arrested and deported to Dapitan in the Zamboanga Peninsula region.
-Bonifacio, Apolinario Mabini and others revived La Liga in Rizal's absence and Bonifacio was active at organizing local chapters in Manila.
-He would become the chief propagandist of the revived Liga.
+Bonifacio, Apolinario Mabini, and others revived La Liga in Rizal's absence and Bonifacio was active at organizing local chapters in Manila.
+He would become the chief propagandist of the revived La Liga.

 La Liga Filipina contributed moral and financial support to the Propaganda Movement of Filipino reformists in Spain.